tbensky/PrologScheduling/README.md

 I've been dabbling with Prolog ever since high school, which is a time span of 30+ years!
 After all of this time, I've finally written my first real Prolog program!

-And, it's a program that actually does something useful for me: it helps me with ongoing scheduling work I do as part of my job.
+The program actually does something useful for me: it helps me with ongoing scheduling work I do as part of my job.

 Pretty long time in coming, no?
 (You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)